 We challenge the rampant corruption that is legal as vigorously as we expect our governments to prosecute the overt corruption that is criminal.

 Sustainable global balance requires substantial global government.
 We call on all democratic nations to rally for lasting peace, by containing any power that aims to dominate while holding economic globalization in its place, namely the marketplace.

 These resolutions require concerted action, not by centrally orchestrated planning so much as through a groundswell of initiatives by concerned citizens the world over, to restrain our worst tendencies while encouraging our best.
 For the future of our planet and our progeny, this is the time to get our collective act together.

-we pledge to defend balance in this priceless world.
+As one people indivisible under one big sky, we pledge to defend balance in this priceless world.